Johanson1988/Shake-It/README.md

 ## Description

-Shake It is a plataform to search for cocktail recipes.
-You can make your search by name, ingredients and categories.
-And also you can check the cocktail of the day.
+The app allows you to feel like an actual bartender.
+You just need to introduce any kind of alcohol and one ingredient, and the app will tell you what cocktails you can use.
+You will also see detailed preparation details and you can see the cocktail of the day.

 <br>